 Why have I been taxed and why is it so much?

-We’ll confirm the details of this payment so you can reclaim any overpaid tax from HMRC.
+We’ll confirm the details of this payment so you can check your tax position with HMRC.

 Was this article helpful?